Nonlinear Heterogeneous Bayesian Decentralized Data Fusion: Conclusions

-There are two key points pertaining to the heterogeneous fusion rule in (\ref{eq:Heterogeneous_fusion}).
-First, to guarantee its validity, conditional independence between non-mutual rvs must be exploited and maintained.
-Here we use the FG-DDF framework developed in \cite{dagan_factor_2021} as the local inference engine at every robot.
-The second point -- which lies at the core of DDF problems in general and heterogeneous DDF specifically-- is how to account for dependencies in the data shared between robots, so that new data are treated as such only once.
+There are two key points pertaining to the fusion rule in (\ref{eq:Heterogeneous_fusion}).
+First, non-mutual variables have to be conditionally independent given common variables between the communicating robots, i.e., $\chi^{i\setminus j}\perp \chi^{j\setminus i}|\chi^{ij}_C$, for it to be valid \cite{dagan_exact_2023}.
+The second point -- which lies at the core of DDF problems in general and heterogeneous DDF specifically -- is how to account for dependencies in the data shared between robots so that new data are treated as such only once.
 In heterogeneous DDF, these dependencies are accounted for in the `common' pdf $p^{ij}_c(\chi^{ij}_C|Z^{i,-}_k \cap Z^{j,-}_k)$, in the denominator of (\ref{eq:Heterogeneous_fusion}).
-The DDF literature distinguishes between exact methods, where dependencies are explicitly tracked either by: (i) keeping a pedigree of data transition in the network \cite{martin_distributed_2005} or adding a channel filter (CF) \cite{grime_data_1994}; or (ii) approximate methods such as covariance intersection (CI) \cite{julier_non-divergent_1997} and inverse covariance intersection (ICI) \cite{noack_decentralized_2017}, where unknown dependencies between the estimates are removed at the cost of inflating the covariance matrix.
-Below we provide a summary of the main technical details of the CF and CI methods, and how they are used for heterogeneous DDF.
-These methods will be used to empirically study the FG-DDF framework in dynamic nonlinear systems.
+In the DDF literature, this `common' pdf is treated either with exact methods, which explicitly track dependencies in the data, e.g., by adding a channel filter (CF) \cite{grime_data_1994}, or approximate methods such as covariance intersection (CI) \cite{julier_non-divergent_1997} and inverse covariance intersection (ICI) \cite{noack_decentralized_2017}, where unknown dependencies between the estimates are removed at the cost of inflating the covariance matrix.

+To address these challenges, we develop a factor graph-based framework, dubbed FG-DDF \cite{dagan_factor_2021}.
+The FG-DDF framework enables theoretical analysis and exploitation of the conditional independence structure in robotic heterogeneous fusion problems.
+It can be used in practice as the robot's inference engine, and as a tool to explicitly track dependencies in the data.
+For example, it is used in \cite{dagan_conservative_2022} to develop a method for recursive conservative filtering for heterogeneous fusion in dynamic systems.

+Since the aforementioned body of work aimed at gaining a fundamental understanding of the heterogeneous DDF problem and the nature of dependencies in the data held by the robots in the network, several assumptions were made: \begin{enumerate} \item The dynamic system transition and observation models, $p(\chi^i_k|\chi^i_{k-1})$ and $p(y^i_k|\chi^i_k)$, respectively, are \emph{linear} with additive white Gaussian noise (AWGN). \item The network communication topology is described by an undirected acyclic graph. \item Perfect communication, that is, every message sent by a robot $i$ is received by the neighboring robot $j$. \end{enumerate}

+These allow for the pdfs over common variables between any two robots $p^{ij}_c(\chi^{ij}_C|Z^{i,-}_k \cap Z^{j,-}_k)$ to be explicitly tracked and removed in fusion (\ref{eq:Heterogeneous_fusion}) using the heterogeneous-state channel filter (HS-CF) \cite{dagan_exact_2023}.
+It has been shown, that under these assumptions, the FG-DDF framework enables robots to accurately process (infer) and communicate only parts of the global joint pdf.
+Which, results in a communication and computation reduction of more than $95\%$ in linear-Gaussian problems \cite{dagan_exact_2023},\cite{dagan_factor_2021}, and lets heterogeneous robotic teams scale much more effectively.